openturns/openturns/python/doc/theory/meta_modeling/polynomial_least_squares.rst

 be considered from now on.
 Nonetheless, the following derivations hold for a vector-valued response.

-In the sequel, one considers global approximations of the model response using:
+In the following, one considers global approximations of the model response using:

 - a linear function, i.e. a polynomial of degree one;